powshayneAI/ai-case-study/AI_CASESTUDY.md

 ## Present Day

 In the present day, Apple is behind in the utilization of Generative AI, whilst other companies have already began implementing it.
 However, Apple still utilizes AI in a variety of ways, and has ever since the development of iOS 15.

+Some of the current utilization of AI in Apple products are:
+- Live Text
+- Predictive Text
+- Portrait Mode
+- Personal Voice